 A hard market typically occurs when the investment climate worsens and returns drop.
 Low investment returns imply that the premium paid for insurance must cover more of the actual loss that is expected from this insurance.
 This means higher premiums and can lead to withdrawals from poorly performing lines of insurance or from particular geographic areas that remain unprofitable.
 For an insurer offering only one type of coverage in a specific geographic area, such withdrawal is not an option.
 Such companies must either raise rates or eventually withdraw from the business of insurance if the investment returns do not increase or if costs are not somehow lowered.
-At the beginning of a hard market, especially when it is preceded by a long soft market, one might expect to see very large increases in premiums as the premium level comes closer to the value of the actual losses due to the risk that is being transferred.
+At the beginning of a hard market, especially when it is preceded by a long soft market, very large increases in premiums occur as the premium level comes closer to the value of the actual losses due to the risk that is being transferred.

-Due to high capital mobility and interdependence in financial markets, hard markets would be expected to be a nationwide or even international phenomenon.
-The experience within the U.S., however, has been that periods of market hardening have a disparate impact among the various states.
+Because of high capital mobility and interdependence in financial markets, hard markets might be expected to be a nationwide or even international phenomenon.
+The experience in the United States, however, has been that periods of market hardening have a disparate impact among the various states.
 This suggests that when market problems develop, there may be more at work than simply a general hard market due to lower investment returns.
+If different insurers offer insurance in the various states, it also may be that particular insurers' investment portfolios perform differently.